-The Citizens' University of Larissa promotes a culture of learning in the city which helps to improve the knowledge, skills and future perspectives of all the city's residents.
+The Citizens’ University of Larissa promotes a culture of learning in the city, helping to improve the knowledge, skills and future prospects of all of the city’s residents.

-A significant lack in provision of free training programmes, especially for vulnerable groups, was identified mainly because the only public, non-formal training provider stopped operating in 2016.
-Additionally, as the city worked on promoting the culture of learning in the local community, questions regarding the availability of programmes were more frequently reported.
-In 2018, the Citizens' University of Larissa was established within the framework of the Larissa – Learning City project, with the approval of the City Council and under the aegis of UNESCO National Commission.
+The City of Larissa recently identified a lack in the provision of free training programmes, especially for vulnerable groups.
+This was largely due to the fact that the only public provider of non-formal training ceased operating in 2016.
+As the city began working on promoting a culture of learning in the local community, an increasing number of questions concerning the availability of courses was reported.
+In 2018, the Citizens’ University of Larissa was established within the framework of the Larissa – Learning City project, with the approval of the City Council and under the aegis of the UNESCO National Commission.

 PROMOTING ACCESS TO NON-FORMAL EDUCATION

-The Citizens' University is the first local institution for continued training of all citizens based on internationally-recognised methods of adult education, adapted to the local social context.
-This reflects the city's determination to promote access to high-quality, non-formal learning and training programmes for all citizens, with academic advise and support provided by experts in their fields.
-The University provides a wide range of learning options in, for example, local history, health, the environment or technology.
+The Citizens’ University is the first local institution for continuing education open to all citizens.
+It is based on internationally recognised methods of adult education which have been adapted to the local social context.
+This reflects the city’s determination to promote access to high-quality, non-formal learning and training programmes for all citizens, with academic advice and support provided by experts in their fields.
+The university offers a wide range of learning options,ranging from local history to health, the environment or technology.
 The educators are highly qualified and apply participatory learning methods.

 BOOSTING KNOWLEDGE AND SKILLS

-The Citizens' University of Larissa promotes active citizenship and boosts participants' critical thinking in a transformative way by providing knowledge and skills useful to citizens.
-As a local institution, it is aware of local training and labour-market needs and is also free to design its educational programme without being bound by national regulations, meaning that it can more easily adapt to exceptional situations.
-Between 2019 and 2020, more than 4000 citizens attended the programmes on offer, which highlights the acceptance of the institution.
-In many cases, the participants acquired skills that improved their daily lives or even their future perspectives.
-The Citizens' University of Larissa was awarded with the EAEA Grundtvig Award 2020.
+The Citizens’ University of Larissa promotes active citizenship and boosts participants’ critical thinking in a transformative way by providing useful knowledge and skills.
+As a local institution, it is aware of local training and labour market needs and is also free to design its educational programme without being bound by national regulations, meaning that it can more easily adapt to exceptional situations.
+Between 2019 and 2020, more than 4,000 citizens attended the programmes on offer, highlighting the acceptance of the institution.
+In many cases, the participants acquired skills that improved their daily lives or even their future prospects.
+The Citizens’ University of Larissa was awarded with the EAEA Grundtvig Award 2020.